fayyoz24/heart_stream/README.md

 # heart_stream
-predicting heat diseases by using multiple machine learning algorithms
+The web app based on Streamlit and predict the heart disease using by multiple of machine learning algorithms!